Why go by campervan | motorhome?

 What’s the best way to get to Tasmania?

-You can pick up and drop off your Cruisin’ Motorhome in Hobart, Launceston or Devonport.
+You can pick up and drop off your Cruisin’ Motorhome in Hobart.

 Jetstar, Virgin Blue, Tiger Airways and Qantas have regular and frequent flights into Hobart and Launceston from several mainland capitals.
 QantasLink and Regional Express service Devonport from Melbourne.
 There are some excellent deals available in a highly competitive market.